MicrosoftDocs/Devices-docs/surface-hub/appendix-a-powershell-scripts-for-surface-hub.md

 ## <a href="" id="acct-verification-ps-scripts"></a>Account verification script

-This script validates the previously-created device account on Surface Hub and Surface Hub 2S, no matter which method was used to create it.
+This script validates the previously created device account on Surface Hub and Surface Hub 2S, no matter which method was used to create it.
 This script is basically pass/fail.
 If one of the test errors out, it will show a detailed error message, but if all tests pass, the end result will be a summary report.
 For example, you might see:

 ```console
 15 tests executed